jjvanzon/JJs-Reference-Architecture/aspects.md

 But this does not cover edge cases like `null` or `Product` is already in collection.

 It may be tempting to call a [LinkTo](patterns/business-logic.md#linkto) method from the property setter instead or use the [OneToManyRelationship](api/misc.md#onetomanyrelationship) `API`.
-The tendency use an abstraction like is strong.
+The tendency use an abstraction is strong.

 ### Omit Inverse Property